JadeAnt/JadeAnt/README.md

 ### Welcome, I'm JadeAnt! 👋

-I’m a dedicated Computer Engineer currently undergoing my graduate studies with a specialization in Artificial Intelligence and Machine Learning (AI/ML).
+I’m a dedicated Computer Engineer with a specialization in Artificial Intelligence and Machine Learning (AI/ML).
 With a strong foundation in Cloud Computing, AI/ML, Programming, and Deep Learning concepts.
 Coupled with hands-on experience in application development and project management experience, I bring a dynamic skill set to the table.

 - 🔭 I’m currently working on my own indie game for fun with C# and Unity!
 - 🌱 I’m currently learning AI/ML concepts @NYU